muugumuugu/coUrses/NAND2tetris/notes.md

 ### Truth Table to Boolean Expression.
 > Disjunctive Normal Form Formula
-1. Go Row by ROw.
+1. Go Row by Row.
 2. Focus only on Rows thqat have value 1.
 3. Write an expression that gets value 1 for that row only using NOTs and ANDs.
 4. OR all the clauses.

->Any expression can be represented with NOTs and ND/OR.
+>Any expression can be represented with NOTs and AND/OR.
 >> Any boolean expression can be computed using only NANDs or only NORs.